There are several levels of review conducted by the SRMC.

 - Annual renewal of cancer studies that have made adequate progress towards accrual goals.

-Administrative reviews are conducted on studies that do not qualify for full board or expedited review.
+Administrative reviews are conducted on studies that do not qualify for full committee or expedited review.
 It is the responsibility of the SRMC coordinator to review the study to confirm that a study meets the criteria for administrative review.
 Studies that qualify for administrative review are exempt from further SRMC review.

 Administrative reviews are conducted for the following submissions: